 I bought a Raspberry Pi over the weekend intending to turn it into a retro gaming system.
 I’d rather not have a mess of systems and cartridges out for my kids to tear up and to constantly have to switch around at their whims; a deck-of-cards-sized console with everything loaded on a single SD card seems much more appealing.

 I followed Lifehacker’s writeup, which mostly worked.
 My biggest problem was my controllers.
 NES and SNES games would freeze seemingly at random, which I later isolated to trying to move to the left.
 It turned out my Playstation-USB adapter didn’t get along with the Pi at all, and was registering the select and start buttons when I tried to move certain directions, pausing the game.

 When I switched to a Retrolink SNES-style pad, the random pausing went away.
 The precision reminded me of the really cheap aftermarket controllers of yore for the NES and SNES.
 I concluded my controller, which I bought used, was worn out.
 Ultimately I ended up switching to a Logitech controller, which worked well.
 Read more

-This week, the Consumerist recommends testing a Playstation 4 before gifting it.
+The late, great Consumerist blog recommended testing a Playstation 4 before gifting it.
 That’s always a good idea anyway, given that most failures happen very early in the life of an electronics gadget.
 If they survive the first 24 hours, they are much more likely to have a long life.
-It’s a good idea if you’re giving something other than a Playstation 4 too, like an Xbox One, or something slightly older.
+It’s a good idea with any game console, such as a Nintendo Switch.

 Lifehacker posted a nice weekend project this week, a retro coffee table, but the price tag seems steeper than it needs to be.
 If you’re craving some retro goodness but think $300 is a bit much to spend to play old video games, I have some ideas for you.